PedroVDCosta/Operations/README.md

 # Operations
-Operations Program using SUM and SUB.
+Operations Program using SUM and SUB Math Operations.